 Compared to other metropolitan areas, Seoul is generally affordable, especially for things like going out, eating, and using public transportation.

 But finding an affordable place to live in Seoul might be a bit tricky for foreigners.
 We have a unique housing rental system called "jeonse," where tenants pay a huge deposit upfront to the landlord and don’t have to pay any rent.
 There's also a monthly rent option, but it also usually requires a high deposit (less than jeonse, but still too high for unprepared foreigners).
-These options is not an ideal opton for digital nomads so most people use Airbnbs or other tourism rentals, and this could be expensive.
-We do need to come up with a better and more flexible housing options for digital nomads.
+These options are not an ideal for digital nomads so most people use Airbnb or other tourism rentals, and this could be expensive.
+We do need to come up with better and more flexible housing options for digital nomads.

 Outside of Seoul, living costs are lower… And why stick to the capital city if we can work remotely?
 There's potential for new hubs in other parts of Korea to build communities and promote tourism.